Calle Ocho in Miami’s Little Havana is home to coffee shops, fruit stands, and restaurants. Here are the 10 best food finds in Little Havana.

 My Cuban Sandwich at Sala’o Cuban Restaurant and Bar.
 Photo by Ramaa Reddy

-The sandwich is American except for the bread, which comes from a Cuban recipe and is crisp and crunchy with a soft interior.
+The sandwich is American, except for the bread, which comes from a Cuban recipe and is crisp and crunchy on the outside, with a soft interior.
 Vegetarians enjoy papacones – fried plantains filled with vegetables.
 Next time I am there, I will try the recommended papacones stuffed with crab meat.

 Domino Park